-What Does ‘All Natural’ Mean?
+What Does ‘All Natural shaving cream’ Mean?

-As a consumer, it can be hard to decipher what products are safe to put on your skin and in your body.
+As a consumer, it can be hard to decipher what all natural shaving cream products are safe to put on your skin and in your body.
 To make matters worse, marketers have become quite skilled at catching your eye with terms like ‘Eco-Friendly’ and ‘All Natural’.
 Both terms seem harmless enough, but they are highly abused.
 Conscious consumers should be highly cautious of companies that use these terms.
 Some people refer to this as the ‘All Natural Scam’.

-It can be very confusing.
+It can be very misleading.
 I mean if something is ‘All Natural’ then it has to be good, right?
 Wrong.
 Labeling products with the term ‘All Natural’ requires no approval process because manufactures are not required by law to contain any ‘natural ingredients’.
 In fact, there are no parameters, laws or regulations surrounding this marketing term.

-For example, you could create your own company which sells motor oil and slap ‘All Natural’ on the label.
+For example, you could create your own company which sells motor oil and slap ‘All Natural’ shaving cream on the label.
 Who’s to say it’s not ‘All Natural’?
 It came from decomposed dinosaurs, right?
 Dinosaurs were natural, as were the tar pits they got stuck in.
 Now that is an extreme example, yet a valid one.
 No one would do this, as consumers would lash back at such a dubious claim.

 But with food and cosmetics, companies can make this claim with a pretty green label, pictures of lush tropical forests and logos with waterfalls.
 This tactic typically confuses consumers into trusting them.
 A more relatable illustration would be a company that takes genetically modified plants grown with toxic attributes, process them down and strip out 95% of any nutrients they may have.
 Then they enrich them with synthetic chemical vitamins and blend it all up to create an ‘all natural’ shaving cream.
 Crazy, huh?